ChristYela/Apollo11/README.md

 ### Naming and Hash Generation

 Mission names match the original project names.
-Hash is generated if the filename is not "unknown."
+Hash is generated if the filename even if the device status is not "unknown."

 ### Report Generation